 Day 1 – explore Ao Nang beach.
 Go with a wooden path across to Pia Plong beach, which was very beautiful and far cleaner than Ao Nang itself.
 Watch the sunset.

-Day 3 – you can either book one of the many day tours going to Phi Phi islands (they are rather expensive at 1800-2200 per person) or get a ferry ticket to go to Phi Phi Don (this costs 700 per person for the return trip).
+Day 3 – you can either book one of the many day tours going to Phi Phi islands (they are rather expensive starting from 2000 baht per person) or get a ferry ticket to go to Phi Phi Don (we paid 700 per person for the return trip in 2020).
 We didn’t wanna run around different spots with the tour and it was also extremely expensive, so we opted for going to Phi Phi Don (from where you can hire a longtail boat to take you to Phi Phi Leh to see Maya bay and Pileh Lagoon).
 On Phi Phi Don the main interesting spot is the Viewpoint.
 Viewpoint 2 has the best views.

 Day 4 – you can relax at the beach in the morning and then head to the Tiger cave.
-The tourist booths have a number of options, for joint tours, they ask for 350 baht per person, however, we hired a car for the two of us for 900 baht (just ask around).
-If you are 3 people, it would end up cheaper, than the tour with other people.
-Allocate at least 1.5 hours to spend at the tiger cave, as walking up 1260 steps (some of them very steep) took us about 40 mins, while going down probably about 20 mins, and we are not too out of shape 😊 Here you will find the detailed info about visiting the Tiger cave.
+Allocate at least 1.5 hours to spend at the tiger cave, as walking up 1260 steps (some of them very steep) took us about 40 mins, while going down probably about 20 mins, and we are not too out of shape 😊